AD18/Multi-channel-Filter-bank-using-Systolic-arrays/README.md

 * Replace the simple adder accumulation with a tree-adder or pipelined adder network if deeper tap counts are used and timing becomes tight.

 ---

-If you want, I can also:

-* attach selected **code snippets** verbatim (I included the most important ones above),
-* generate a cleaned `README.md` in your repo layout (or push a Gist), or
-* generate a short troubleshooting checklist for common mismatch patterns.

-Tell me which one you prefer next.